Master of Economics: Structure

+Curriculum

 Typically, the curriculum is structured around core topics, with any optional coursework complementary to the program focus.
 The core modules are usually in microeconomic theory, macroeconomic theory and econometrics.

 At this level, the topics covered are microfoundations and dynamic stochastic general equilibrium, and allow for heterogeneity, relaxing the idea of a representative agent.

 Sometimes, topics from heterodox economics are introduced.